 Table of Contents

 The kilowatt-hour tax was created by the Ohio General Assembly in 2001 as part of a broader legislative effort to deregulate electric utilities.
-It applies to electric distribution companies with end users in Ohio as well as certain self-assessing commercial or industrial purchasers of electricity.
-Rates are tiered, and vary according to the kilowatt-hour (kWh) consumption of individual end users of electricity.
+The tax applies to electric distribution companies with end users in Ohio, as well as certain self-assessing commercial or industrial purchasers of electricity.
+Rates are tiered and vary according to the kilowatt-hour (KwH) consumption of individual end users of electricity.

 For more information on the tax, see the links below.